iossifovlab/gpf/userdocs/administration/getting_started.rst

     wgpf run

-and browse the GPF development server using at ``http://localhost:8000``.
+and browse the GPF development server at ``http://localhost:8000``.

 To stop the development GPF web server, you should press ``Ctrl-C`` - the usual